 Zone Time Noise Limits

-Rural, Rural Living and Residential Zones Day time 50 dB L Aeq(15min)
+Rural, Rural Living and Residential Zones Day time 50 dB L {Aeq(15min)}

-Nesidential Estres 7am - 10pm

-Night time 45 dB L Aeq(15min)

-10pm - 7am 70 dB L AFmax

-Education, Commercial and Industrial Zones Day time 65 dB L Aeq(15min)

 7am - 10pm

+Night time 45 dB L {Aeq(15min)}

+10pm - 7am 70 dB L {AFmax}

+Education, Commercial and Industrial Zones Day time 65 dB L {Aeq(15min)}

+7am - 10pm

-Night time 55 dB L Aeq(15min)
+Night time 55 dB L {Aeq(15min)}

-10pm - 7am 75 dB L AFmax
+10pm - 7am 75 dB L {AFmax}

-B1.7-2 In the above table, noise from residential activities and from non-residential activities shall not exceed the tabulated noise limits -
+B1.7-2 In the above table, noise from residential activities and from non-residential activities shall not exceed the tabulated noise limits - a) At any point within any other site, other than a site in the Rural or Rural Living Zone.

-- a) At any point within any other site, other than a site in the Rural or Rural Living Zone. - b) At any point within the notional boundary\ of any dwelling in the Rural or Rural Living Zone. - B1.7-3 Sound from any zone that is received in any other zone shall comply with the noise limits in the most sensitive noise zone. - B1.7-4 Sound shall be measured in accordance with NZS 6801:2008-Acoustics Measurement of Environmental sound, and assessed in accordance with NZS 6802:2008 Acoustics- Environmental noise.
-Noise from sources outside the scope of these standards shall be measured and assessed in accordance with the relevant New Zealand Standards. - B1.7-5 The above noise limits do not apply to the noise from the following sources: - a) Sounds from mobile primary production\ related noise sources, stationary primary production\ equipment such as pumps and generators and all animal sounds (excluding those arising from intensive farming and animal boarding activities or percussive bird scaring devices or wind machines used for frost damage mitigation.) - b) Warning devices used by emergency services. - c) In any part of the District, a recreational or entertainment event, limited to one event per year per site, that is open to the public and held between the hours of 8am and 11pm. - d) Temporary military activities which are provided for in section B 1.14. - e) In the Residential Zone, activities of a normal domestic nature including recreational activities such as sporting events, provided that these activities do not involve powered motorsport, powered aviation, gunfire or amplified music. - B1.7-6 Where a zone adjoins another zone, the noise limits\ applying at the zone boundary\ will be those contained within the more sensitive zone environment. - B1.7-7 Except as provided elsewhere in these rules, sound levels must be measured in accordance with the provisions of NZS6801:2008 Acoustics Measurement of Environmental Sound and must be assessed in accordance with the provisions of NZS 6802:2008 Acoustics Environmental Noise. - B1.7-8 All noise emitted in the course of construction work must comply with NZS6803:1999 Acoustics Construction Noise.
+b) At any point within the notional boundary of any dwelling in the Rural or Rural Living Zone.

+- B1.7-3 Sound from any zone that is received in any other zone shall comply with the noise limits in the most sensitive noise zone. - B1.7-4 Sound shall be measured in accordance with NZS 6801:2008-Acoustics Measurement of Environmental sound, and assessed in accordance with NZS 6802:2008 Acoustics-Environmental noise.
+Noise from sources outside the scope of these standards shall be measured and assessed in accordance with the relevant New Zealand Standards. - B1.7-5 The above noise limits do not apply to the noise from the following sources: - a) Sounds from mobile primary production related noise sources, stationary primary production equipment such as pumps and generators and all animal sounds (excluding those arising from intensive farming and animal boarding activities or percussive bird scaring devices or wind machines used for frost damage mitigation.) - b) Warning devices used by emergency services. - c) In any part of the District, a recreational or entertainment event, limited to one event per year per site, that is open to the public and held between the hours of 8am and 11pm. - d) Temporary military activities which are provided for in section B 1.14. - e) B1.7-6 In the Residential Zone, activities of a normal domestic nature including recreational activities such as sporting events, provided that these activities do not involve powered motorsport, powered aviation, gunfire or amplified music. - B1.7-6 All noise emitted in the course of construction work must comply with NZS6803:1999 Acoustics - Construction Noise. - B1.7-10Noise from helicopter landing areas must comply with NZS6807:1994 Noise Management & Land Use Planning for Helicopter Landing Areas. - B1.1-2 Noise emitted from the operation of windfarms must comply with NZS6808: 2010 Acoustics - Wind Farm Noise. - B1.1-3 For new developments proximate to existing operational rail lines and the associated rail corridor, reverse sensitivity effects relating to noise with the adjacent railway operations can occur.
+Therefore the following limits apply: